bbc/tal/overview/media-playback.md

 ---
 # Media Playback

-TAL provides an device-agnostic [media playback API via the `MediaPlayer`](/tal/jsdoc/symbols/antie.devices.mediaplayer.MediaPlayer.html) class.
+TAL provides a device-agnostic [media playback API via the `MediaPlayer`](/tal/jsdoc/symbols/antie.devices.mediaplayer.MediaPlayer.html) class.
 This can be used to play video and audio files supported by the device.

 The framework only supports the the playback of one item of media at a time.
-Video can be only be played in full screen.
+Video can only be played in full screen mode.

 ## Accessing the media playback API

 You will need to use the [correct media player modifier](device-configuration.html) in the device's configuration file.

-Access the media player through the application's `Device` object.:
+Access the media player through the application's `Device` object:

 {% highlight javascript %}
 this._mediaPlayer = RuntimeContext.getDevice().getMediaPlayer();